 After a client has received WV WORKS for 12 months, a self-sufficiency evaluation must be scheduled.
-If a face-to-face meeting is chosen, the evaluation must include the adults or emancipated minors in the WV WORKS AG to evaluate the process of the self-sufficiency plan and to develop a new plan as needed.
+If a face-to-face meeting is chosen, the evaluation must include all Work-Eligible adults or emancipated minors in the household to evaluate the process of the self-sufficiency plan and to develop a new plan as needed.